-Unsurprisingly it wasn’t long before Meryl landed her first West End show The Far Pavillions at the Shaftesbury theatre.
-She went on to perform at The National Theatre in critically acclaimed plays The Man of Mode with Tom Hardy and A Matter of Life and Death.
-Her television credits followed in programs such as BBC 1’s Doctor Who, ITV’s Demons and C5’s Minder staring in scenes alongside Rik Mayall.
+Meryl’s career began when she was awarded a scholarship at Millennium Performing Arts School where she studied Drama and Musical Theatre.
+It wasn’t long before Meryl landed her first West End show, The Far Pavilions, at the Shaftesbury Theatre.
+She then went on to perform at The National Theatre in critically acclaimed plays, The Man of Mode, with Tom Hardy and, A Matter of Life and Death, with Kneehigh Theatre.
+Her television credits followed in programs such as BBC One’s Doctor Who, ITV’s Demons and C5’s Minder starring alongside Rik Mayall.